Ramstric/ESP32-RP3A0-LoRa-Server/README.md

 This repository contains a Long Range (LoRa) local server implementation using a Raspberry Pi Zero 2 W and ESP32 microcontrollers.

-The whole project consists of an Astro project which handles everything through the Sever-Side Rendering implementation.
+The whole project consists of an Astro project, which handles everything through the Sever-Side Rendering implementation.
 This helps to enable API endpoints and monitoring of the GPIO board.

 ## Table of contents